wix-incubator/DetoxSync/IdleStatusDocumentation.md

 # Idle Status Documentation

 DetoxSync provides the `idleStatusWithCompletionHandler:` method as means of querying the system of its status.
 The completion handler is called with a string, describing the idle status of the system.

+[Detox](https://github.com/wix/Detox) uses this API to drive its `--debug-synchronization` implementation.

 A typical response looks like this:

 ```
 The system is busy with the following tasks: